Inflect logo

 Power Analysis

-Average Cost Of Power The average industrial power cost is approximately $0.23/kWh, as of September 2025.
-The state's power mix is dominated by renewable sources, particularly wind and hydroelectric, which contributes to long-term cost stability and helps meet corporate sustainability goals.
+Average Cost Of Power Industrial electricity costs average $0.23/kWh, as of September 2025.
+While this rate is higher than in some other US markets, the state's power grid is dominated by renewable sources, particularly wind and hydroelectric power, which offers price stability and helps meet corporate sustainability goals.

 Market Access, Business & Tax Climate